 The impact of John's research has been felt in the development of model-based engineering methods that have been successfully applied in areas as diverse as options trading and firmware design.
 He led work in the Deploy project on achieving and demonstrating dependability through the deployment of formal methods in four industry sectors.

-John studied formal proof (PhD, Manchester Univ.), before joining Newcastle, where he worked on formal design techniques for avionic systems with British Aerospace in the 1990s.
+John studied formal proof (PhD, Manchester Univ.), before joining Computing Science at Newcastle, where he worked on formal design techniques for avionic systems with British Aerospace in the 1990s.
 He went on to study the potential for industrial application of formal modelling (specifically VDM) as a SERC Fellow and later as a Lecturer at Newcastle.
 He returned to the University in 2003, having established the design and validation team at Transitive, a successful SME in the embedded processor market.

 1. Chairman of Formal Methods Europe

 2. Program Committee memberships: FM, ICTAC, IFM, ICFEM, ABZ, SEFM

 3. Editorial Board Membership: The Journal of Aplied Logic (Elsevier)

 4. Fellow of the BCS

 6. Guest Editorships:, “The Industrialization of Formal Methods” - Special Section of International Journal of Software Tools for Technology Transfer, 2006; Special Issue of Information Processing Letters on Formal techniques in Industrial Applications 2006

 John founded the MSc in Computer Security and Resilience.
 Within the programme, he contributes to the following modules: